mykolasbar/php_file_browser/README.md

 <h2>Description</h2>

-A simple application for browsing windows directories and performing different actions with files and folders
+A simple application for browsing windows directories and performing different actions with files and folders.
+PHP plus some Javascript for dropdown menus and small hover notifications.

 <h2>Instructions for launch</h2>

-Download the github directory and open either index.php or browser.php files with your browser.
+Launch your apache server, download the github directory, put it in your xampp htdocs folder and open either the index.php or browser.php file via browser's localhost.
 Enter your chosen user name and the password <i>password</i> in the login form.
-The app should load your C:\ drive directory.
+The app should load your C:\ drive directory, which you should be able to browse.

 <h2>Functionality</h2>